amqp/rhea/README.md

 ##### disconnected

 Raised when the underlying tcp connection is lost.
+The context has a `reconnecting` property which is true if the library is attempting to automatically reconnect and false if it has reached the reconnect limit.
+If reconnect has not been enabled or if the connection is a tcp server, then the `reconnecting` property is undefined.
+The context may also have an `error` property giving some information about the reason for the disconnect.

 ---------------------------------------------------------------------
 ### Receiver